 All competitors will be given a race t-shirt.
 With stage winners given stage winners t-shirts (male and female)

 The relay encourages good sportsmanship amongst teams.
 This means good fair competition at the same time looking after and supporting others, giving them water and ensuring everyone’s safety.
-We want the relay to be an enjoyable and friendly event, and for this reason there will be an award for friendliest / most supportive team or club.
+We want the relay to be an enjoyable and friendly event.

 The rules are as follows: